 MegaPath Business Ethernet services operate over one of largest and most secure MPLS nationwide networks.
 In 2012, this service became available in nearly 700 central offices in all 50 major metropolitan markets for the largest nationwide Ethernet footprint in the U.S. in terms of the number of COs and businesses passed.

 Offering Ethernet speeds up to 45 Gbps in select markets, MegaPath Business Ethernet provides top speeds over a single, reliable connection and comes with a 99.99% SLA-backed uptime guarantee, as well as aggressive installation and latency SLAs.
-Service bundles that include Ethernet, Hosted Voice, and Proactive Monitoring deliver even greater cost savings for business customers.
+Service bundles that include Ethernet, Hosted PBX, and Proactive Monitoring deliver even greater cost savings for business customers.